Ultraviolet Renormalisation of a Quantum Field Toy Model II: Ordered Wick Monomials

 \section{Ordered Wick Monomials}

-As explained earlier, regular Wick monomials can be difficult to estimate because there may be more creation and annihilation operators than there are resolvents.
-The solution is to use boundedness of the smeared fermion annihilation and creation operators, cf.~\eqref{SmearedFermions}, by removing the corresponding fermion momenta in each resolvent.
-This procedure generates bounded operators with indices labelled by $i\in\psigma$, or extra resolvents that can be used to compensate a fermionic operator.
-The operators we obtain through this procedure are of the form described in Definition~\ref{OrderOperator}.
+As explained earlier, regular Wick monomials are difficult to estimate directly because there may be up to twice as many creation and annihilation operators as there are resolvents.
+We need to free up as many resolvents as possible, to exploit the momentum decay they provide due to pull-through.
+The solution is to use boundedness of the smeared fermion annihilation and creation operators $\af(f)$ and $\cf(f)$, for square-integrable $f$, cf.~\eqref{SmearedFermions}.
+However, in order to arrive at such smeared fermionic operators, we first need to systematically eliminate the relevant explicit fermion momentum dependence introduced into resolvents through normal ordering and pull-through.
+The procedure we follow is motivated and exemplified in Appendix~\ref{app-oo}.

+We are in principle only interested in the starting point, the regular Wick monomials, and the objects we end up with that we estimate in Subsection~\ref{subsec-estregWM}.
+However, in order to keep track of the terms that appear when we systematically eliminate the relevant fermionic momenta from the resolvents, we introduce a larger class of operators that we call Ordered Wick Monomials that encompass regular Wick monomials and the objects we end up actually estimating, along with everything that appears along the way, when we start to extract the smeared fermionic operators.
+Figure~\ref{fig-OWM} illustrates the situation with the arrows indicating the momentum elimination procedure that is performed in Subsection~\ref{subsec-RWMtoOWM}.